Click here to go to our main transmission line page

 Measuring Z0 (separate page)

 Note to readers.. if you want more discussion on this topic we suggest you pick up a copy of the latest revision of Pozar's Microwave Engineering, look for it on our book page.

 Any media that can support a electromagnetic wave has a characteristic impedance associated with it.
 Although characteristic impedance units are in Ohms, it is not a "real" impedance you can measure using direct current equipment such as a DC Ohmmeter.
 And although transmission lines have real loss at microwave frequencies, this isn't what we're talking about either.

-Let's add one caveat to the above paragraph.... waveguide must be treated differently from this whole discussion of characteristic impedance, and we'll get to that eventually.
+Let's add one caveat to the above paragraph.... waveguide must be treated differently from this whole discussion of characteristic impedance, go here to learn about waveguide "wave impedance".
 Technically, waveguide isn't really a transmission line, even though we often treat it as one!

 The best way to think about characteristic impedance it envision an infinitely long transmission line, which means that there will be no reflections from the load.
 Placing an alternating current voltage Vin(t) will result in a current Iin(t).
 The impedance of the transmission line is then:

 Sounds simple enough, but unless you are dealing with "free space", there is no transmission line that is infinitely long.
 But that equation is starting to look like a version of Ohm's law, where R=V/I.

 The transmission line model now has its own page.